Upgrade from a clipboard and pen to cloud-based apps to track subcontractors' work.

 - Apps for subcontractors can save time and improve job estimates.

 Construction projects on a larger scale require several subcontractors, and that can cause a logistical mess for contractors trying to keep the project organized and on track while managing tight budgets and schedules.
-Keeping track of the outside companies you bring in to complete certain tasks is prudent; otherwise, you run the risk of running behind or overbudget if they're not doing their jobs in a timely and efficient manner.
+Keeping track of the outside companies you bring in to complete certain tasks is prudent; otherwise, you run the risk of running behind or over budget if they're not doing their jobs in a timely and efficient manner.

-Solutions for job management, workforce management, and data gathering can help you cut down the paperwork and are often software as a service (SaaS) applications you can run from both the office or the field using a smartphone or tablet.
+Solutions for job management, workforce management, and data gathering can help you cut down the paperwork and are often software as a service (SaaS) applications you can run from both the office or out in the field using a smartphone or tablet.